OdisBy/OdisBy/README.md

 ### Hi there 👋
 <br>

-I'm a highschool student 👨‍🎓
+I'm a high school student 👨‍🎓
 <br>

 I study at the IFPR with an integrated technical course of technology 🏫